dentarg/auth0-blog/_posts/2017-07-10-creating-your-first-drupal-app-and-adding-authentication.markdown

 ### Install Dependencies

-It is very important to take note of this important step.
+It is very important to take note of this step.
 Open the source code of your app in a text editor or IDE.
 Open the `composer.json` file and add this to the `require` section:

 ```bash
 "auth0/auth0-php": "^5.0",